Bill Cowher: Personal life

-Cowher's late wife, Kaye (née Young), also a North Carolina State University graduate, played professional basketball for the New York Stars of the (now defunct) Women's Pro Basketball League with her twin sister, Faye.
+Cowher's late wife, Kaye (née Young), also a North Carolina State University graduate, played professional basketball for the New York Stars of the (now defunct) Women's Professional Basketball League with her twin sister, Faye.
 Kaye was featured in the book Mad Seasons: The Story of the First Women's Professional Basketball League, 1978–1981, by Karra Porter (University of Nebraska Press, 2006).
 Kaye Cowher died of skin cancer at age 54 on July 23, 2010.
 The couple had three daughters: Meagan, Lauren, and Lindsay.
 Meagan and Lauren played basketball at Princeton University.
 Lindsay played basketball at Wofford College before transferring to Elon University.
 In 2007, the Cowher family moved to Raleigh, North Carolina, from the Pittsburgh suburb of Fox Chapel.
 Meagan married former NHL forward Kevin Westgarth in 2011.
 Lindsay married former NBA forward Ryan Kelly of the Atlanta Hawks on August 2, 2014.

 Cowher married Veronica Stigeler in 2014.
 In 2018 Cowher put his Raleigh house in North Ridge Country Club up for sale after announcing he would be moving to New York full-time.

-In July 2020, Cowher and his wife announced they had tested positive for COVID-19.

 Cowher co-authored an autobiography, Heart and Steel, in 2021.